 It might seem like an obvious question, but it’s a good one to start with.
 They’re probably not going to say ‘well the doors won’t open and the handbrake doesn’t really work’ so whatever they tell you, make sure you give the car a once over yourself.

 2. How many owners?

 A new car is like a new boyfriend: you want to know where it’s been before you take it home.
 Ask the seller how many people have owned the car, but don’t just take their word for it.
 The seller should be able to show you the V5C logbook which tells you if they’re telling the truth about the ‘one careful lady owner’.

 3. Has it ever been in an accident?

 Buying a used car is riskier than buying a brand new one off the forecourt, but not everyone has the budget for that.
 The seller should tell you the truth if you ask this question directly, but you should always check by doing a HPI check online for a couple of quid.

 4. Can I take it for a test drive?

 You should never buy a car without taking it for a test drive first.
 If you ask to take it for a spin and they say no, walk away now with your bank balance still looking healthy.
+It'll probably feel different to the car you've been using in your lessons, so think about whether you'll be able to get used to it.
 Remember, if you do take a car for a test drive, you need to make sure your car insurance covers you to drive it.

 5. What’s that funny noise?